 With other Android phones, it’s not as cut and dry.
 Just like the iPhone, you will need to plug in an MQA compatible DAC/Amp into the phone, but in order to get the optimum 24-bit output from Tidal Masters on the Tidal app, you need a phone that is capable of bit-perfect output from the USB port of the phone.
 But unfortunately, at this point, it’s not clear which phones will do this.
 Most Android phones convert the audio output to 16/48, thus breaking the MQA hi-res stream.
 However we know bit-perfect output of the MQA stream is possible with certain phones, iFi actually has a great demo with the Huawei Mate 20 showing an authenticated MQA stream passed on to the xDSD DAC, and i’m posting the video below…I heard that Sony has some phones that can do it, and I also heard that Android Pie has fixed the problem altogether.
 I hope to find out more and do an update soon…Anyone with more info feel free to chime in using the comments.

-Here are some links to recommended MQA-Certifed DACs…all are good…I think the iFi DACs sound a little bit better, but if you like the smaller form factor, the Dragonfly DACs are great too…the Red one will drive higher impedance headphones.
-Think 150 ohms and above.
+Here are some links to recommended MQA-Certifed DACs…all are good…I think the iFi DACs sound a little bit better, but if you like the smaller form factor, the Dragonfly DACs are great too…the Red one will drive higher impedance/lower sensitivity headphones.

 As an Amazon Associate, Hifitrends.com may earn from qualifying purchases via links placed throughout the site…this helps us keep the website going!
 Thanks in advance for your help!
 Prices are subject to change at any time.

 I’m an audio writer who started as a young audio salesman/consumer electronics professional back in the late 90s.
 That’s where I discovered the magic of 2-Channel sound.
 My thirst for great sound has led me on a delightful music quest that continues today.